Modulith

 Publications

 Schulte-Zurhausen, K.D.
 (2026).
 Open Problems in Formal Verification of Modular Compositional AI Systems.
 Modulith Research CIC.
+Under review: IEEE AIxSoftware 2026 (Summer Edition).

 Progress

-Training in progress
+Training in progress — TPU fleet active

 Architecture

-Modules active per position
+Modules active (adaptive)

 O(K)